If you've been looking for a decent core workout, we have you covered.

-You may find yourself in the position of doing weighted pull-ups and, even though you have the necessary strength to keep pulling, you will literally feel the core losing tension and your performance/strength will decrease.
+You may find yourself in the position of doing weighted pull-ups and, even though you have the necessary strength to keep pulling, you will literally feel the core losing tension and your performance decreasing.

 In handstands, the core has to be tight at all times to prevent injury and help with balance.

-If you lack core tension then you’ll do what’s called a banana handstand and a lot of unnecessary pressure will be placed on the lower back.
+If you lack core tension then you’ll do what’s called a banana handstand and place a lot of unnecessary pressure on the lower back.

 Another function of the core is to keep the body in as good a posture as possible, so that it can function at maximum capacity.

-Issues such as the anterior pelvic tilt may arise as a byproduct of having a weak core, glutes, and hamstrings.
+Issues such as the anterior pelvic tilt may arise as a byproduct of having tight hip flexors and a weak core, glutes, and hamstrings.

 The anterior pelvic tilt leads to lower back pain due to an increased arch in the lower back.

 Oftentimes people train the abs while ignoring the lower back.
-That leads to imbalances that can and will affect them further down the road.
+This leads to imbalances that can and will affect them further down the road.